 Culture and Heritage in Sustainable Urban Development

-What roles does Culture and Cultural Cultural Heritage have in developing sustainable cities?
+What roles does Culture and Cultural Heritage have in developing sustainable cities?
 That is the question the project Culture and Heritage in Sustainable Urban Development seeks to answer.

 Sustainable development needs sustainable cities: a majority of the population lives there and they produce and consume the majority of the goods and services – including consumption and production of culture and cultural heritage - that ensure good living conditions for inhabitants.